ogreowl/B-Factor_Prediction_Project/README.md

 ‭ sequences.
 On this larger scale, we were able to match state-of-the-art performance with an 81% Pearson‬ ‭ Correlation Coefficient, and found that positional embeddings allowed our models to make predictions‬ ‭ with higher accuracy and more efficiency.

+<h3>Scripts</h3>
+--> Deep_Learning_B-Factor_Prediction.ipynb .. a systematic testing on a small subset of our data.

+--> b_factor_prediction_transformer.ipynb .. our final model, trained on 60k protein sequences

+--> src .. helper scripts to modularize our work

+--> report.pdf .. our full report of our results, with selected data points & visualizations explained and analyzed.

 ‭ <h4>References‬</h4>
 ‭ Brandes, N., Ofer, D., et al. (2022).
 ProteinBERT: A universal deep-learning model of protein sequence‬